 North Midland Building Ltd v Cyden Homes Ltd

-Here, the claimant, the contractor and the defendant, the employer, had agreed certain bespoke amendments to the JCT Design and Build Contract 2005, one of which concerned the way in which extensions of time would be dealt with in certain circumstances.
-Clause 220.127.116.11(b) as amended read as follows:
+We first reported on this case in Issue 208.
+NMBL and Cyden had agreed certain bespoke amendments to the JCT Design and Build Contract 2005, one of which concerned the way in which extensions of time would be dealt with in certain circumstances.
+The parties had amended clause 22.214.171.124(b) to include the following:

 (a) the Contractor has made reasonable and proper efforts to mitigate such delay; and